ckanhaiya/ckanhaiya.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Kanhaiya Lal Chaurasiya is a Senior Project Scientist in the Department of Mechanical Engineering at the Indian Institute of Technology Kanpur.
-At the Smart Materials, Structures, and Systems (SMSS) Lab, he leads the development of innovative projects, including an SMA-powered Bionic Arm, variable stiffness actuators, pipe health monitoring robots, and cargo hyperloop mobility systems.
-Outside of work, he enjoys wall climbing with the IIT Kanpur Climbing Club, participates in 5km and 10km runs, and has a passion for flora photography.
+I am a Senior Project Scientist in the Department of Mechanical Engineering at the Indian Institute of Technology Kanpur.
+At the Smart Materials, Structures, and Systems (SMSS) Lab, I am currently leading the development of innovative projects, including an SMA-powered Bionic Arm, variable stiffness actuators, pipe health monitoring robots, and cargo hyperloop mobility systems.
+Outside of work, I enjoy wall climbing and bouldering with the IIT Kanpur Climbing Club, participate in 5km and 10km runs, and have a passion for flora photography.
 {style="text-align: justify;"}